Self Employed Class Canada PR Applications: Key Study

 For the sake of the 12/2 Subsection of the Act, the Self-employed person’s category is prescribed hereby as a category of people who can obtain the Status of Permanent Residents depending on their competency to establish economically in Canada and are Self-employed people as per the definition provided in Subsection 88/1.

-Definitions under the Subsection 88/1 those are applicable for this Act:
+Definitions under the Subsection 88/1 those are applicable for this Act

 “A self-employed individual means an overseas national who has the appropriate experience and possesses the competency and the intention for being self-employed in Canada for making major contributions to distinct economic activities in Canada”.

 The determination of the required ability and intent for becoming Self-employed in Canada is also as per well-defined parameters.
 The Officers are guided through Section 11.3, OP 8 – Self-Employed and Entrepreneur.
-This is for determination of experience, ability, and intention by considering factors like:

 • Experience in being self-employed